VirtoCommerce/vc-platform/docs/old-versions/vc113userguide/fulfillment/picklists.md

 * SKU Code
 * Product Name
 * Quantity
-* Customer details вЂ“ Name, email, and shipping address
+* Customer details - Name, email, and shipping address

 Once a picklist has been created, the status of the shipment is changed to "Packing".
 A picklist is assigned to the user who created it.
 An administrator or worker can view the status of all picklists and, if necessary, to reprint a picklist.